Flavio Bolsonaro enters Brazil’s 2026 presidential race with father’s nod

 - list 3 of 3Trump and Lula hold phone call to discuss US tariffs on Brazil, sanctions

-It explained that his father — whom he called the “greatest political and moral leader” in Brazil — had given him the “mission of carrying on our national project”.
+It explained that his father — whom he called the “greatest political and moral leader” in Brazil — had passed along to him the “mission of carrying on our national project”.

 “I cannot and I will not accept seeing our country go through a time of instability, insecurity and discouragement,” Flavio wrote.